New Zealand

 Implementation of the Global Anti-Base Erosion (GloBE) Rules

-New Zealand is expected to be implementing the GloBE Rules, a key component of the Organisation for Economic Co-operation and Development’s (OECD’s) Two-Pillar Solution to address the tax challenges of digitalisation of the economy, with an effective date for some measures as early as income years commencing on or after 1 January 2024.
+New Zealand will implement the GloBE Rules, a key component of the Organisation for Economic Co-operation and Development’s (OECD’s) Two-Pillar Solution to address the tax challenges of digitalisation of the economy for income years commencing on or after 1 January 2025.
 See the Taxes on corporate income section for more information.

 Platforms - information reporting